FAIR: Framing AIs Role in Programming Competitions -- Understanding How LLMs Are Changing the Game in Competitive Programming: Methods

 Participants were recruited purposively (May--Aug 2025) via calls on the \textit{Codeforces} forum, \textit{X}, and \textit{Reddit}, and further expanded through \textbf{snowball sampling} (participants recommending peers across roles and regions).
 During screening, we excluded individuals who (i) had not participated in any contests since the advent of LLMs, (ii) had contest experience too limited to demonstrate a basic understanding of contest rules and workflows, or (iii) coaches serving mainly in administrative or organizational roles without direct engagement in contest preparation or rules.

 After screening, eligible participants joined either \textbf{video interviews} (Zoom) or completed a \textbf{written long-form questionnaire} when synchronous interviews were not feasible.
 Questionnaire respondents were typically those facing constraints such as large time-zone differences, limited English proficiency, or restricted access to stable video-conferencing tools.
-To ensure comparable richness, we incorporated \textbf{follow-up prompts and clarifying exchanges} via email, and the combined questionnaire responses plus follow-ups were \textit{comparable in volume to transcribed Zoom interviews}. \textit{We used the \textbf{GPT-4o} model to translate non-English responses into English for analysis, and to translate our follow-up questions into participants' native languages to facilitate communication.}
+To ensure comparable richness, we incorporated \textbf{follow-up prompts and clarifying exchanges} via email, and the combined questionnaire responses plus follow-ups were \textit{comparable in volume to transcribed Zoom interviews}. \textit{We used the \textbf{GPT-4o} model to translate non-English responses into English for analysis, and to translate our follow-up questions into participants' native languages to facilitate communication.} Details of our multilingual communication and translation procedures are provided in Section 3.1.5.

 In total, \textbf{8 participants} adopted the questionnaire format (\C{13},\C{14},\C{15},\C{18},\C{20},\C{21},\G{2},\G{5}). \textbf{Zoom} interviews lasted \textbf{35--60 minutes}; audio and text were transcribed with consent, and each participant received \textbf{50 CNY} (about \$7 USD) compensation.